Let us first discuss the interface for managing multiple objectives.

 Note that a model has a single objective sense (controlled by the ModelSense attribute).
 This means that you can't maximize the first objective and minimize the second.
 However, you can achieve the same result with a simple trick.
 Each objective has a weight, and these weights are allowed to be negative.
 Minimizing an objective function is equivalent to maximizing the negation of that function.

 You can change the number of objectives in your model as many times as you like (by modifying the NumObj attribute).
-When you increase the objective count, the new objectives and their associated attributes are set to 0.
+When you increase the objective count, the newly added objectives and their associated attributes are set to 0.
 When you decrease the count, objectives beyond the new count are discarded.
 If you set the number of objectives to zero, the model becomes a pure feasibility problem.

 We have extended the LP and MPS file formats, so writing a model with multiple objectives to a file will capture those objectives.
 Similarly, if you read a model file that contains multiple objectives, then NumObj and ObjN will capture the objectives stored in the file.
 See the file format section for details.